Olympia and York: The Golden 80s

 In the 1980s, Olympia & York grew to be the largest property development firm in the world.
 In the early 1980s the New York City real estate market was severely depressed, and the Reichmanns bought a group of nine skyscrapers for the low price of $300 million.
 In only a few years the group rose in value to $3.5 billion.
 The company became centred on New York, opening an office on Park Avenue.
-The company won the rights to the largest development project in the city when they were awarded the contract to develop the Battery Park City infill next door to the World Trade Center.
+The company won the rights to the largest development project in the city when they were awarded the contract to develop the Battery Park City neighborhood next to the World Trade Center.
 This project became the World Financial Center and was another great success for the firm.

+In 1980, they had also acquired English Property Corp, one of the largest British developers.